iboxdb/ftserver/README.md

 ### Setup

 ```
-Use NetBeans with [JDK8+] to build or download fts.zip(WAR) from WAR Folder
+Use NetBeans to build

-Deploy to tomcat/jetty
+or

+[user@localhost FTServer]$ mvn package cargo:run

 for OpenJDK, to use OpenJDK 11+ for better GC